namesakefyi/namesake/CONTRIBUTING.md

 npx convex dev
 ```

 Convex will prompt you to create an account or a new project as necessary.
+This will be a personal account you use for development, and the Convex dashboard will allow you to manage your local development database in the browser.

-Once created, a `.env.local` file will be generated.
+Once your Convex account and project is created, a `.env.local` file will be generated.
 This points to a dev database for you to use.

 > [!NOTE]
 > If this is your first time using Convex, [follow the tour](https://docs.convex.dev/get-started) to understand how the system works and read [The Zen of Convex](https://docs.convex.dev/zen) to understand best practices.